Porges/ways-to-play/src/games/chuck-a-luck/index.md

 (horse-head, anchor, feather, game cock, leaf, star).[@WanderingsofaVagabond p.
 238][@ATourOfStLouis p.
 532] Yet another form had the symbols: snake, elephant, eagle, baby, turtle (and 6th?).[@FoolsOfFortuneOrGamblingAndGamblers p.
 283]

+{% image
+    src='MustangLayout.jpg'
+    alt="Six cells containing: a horse’s head, the suits of hearts, diamonds, clubs, and spades, and an anchor." license="cc0" %}
+A Mustang layout, from Kernan Manufacturing’s @KernanCatalogue [p.
+19].
+{% imageEnd %}

 It is possible that it was one  one of these pictorial versions that was taken and adopted by the British as {% gameref crown-and-anchor %}.